roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Here is <a target="_blank" rel="noopener" href="https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-linux">the official installation guide</a> from NVIDIA.

 So far I have tested my setup in PyTorch project.
 There may be another thing that would bother you.
-I had to reinstall my PyTorch libraries in order to leverage GPU resource.
-This time PyTorch has <a href="https://pytorch.org/get-started/locally/">a smooth installation wizard</a> which can help you.
+I had to reinstall my PyTorch libraries in order to leverage my GPU device.
+This time PyTorch has <a href="https://pytorch.org/get-started/locally/">a smooth installation wizard</a> which can help you with that.

-Finally, if you use <a target="_blank" rel="noopener" href="https://www.pytorchlightning.ai/">PyTorch Lightning</a>, it's a matter of changing <a target="_blank" rel="noopener" href="https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html#select-gpu-devices">gpus config</a> for your trainer instance and it will use all your GPU resource now during training or inference.
+Finally, if you use <a target="_blank" rel="noopener" href="https://www.pytorchlightning.ai/">PyTorch Lightning</a>, it's a matter of changing <a target="_blank" rel="noopener" href="https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html#select-gpu-devices">gpus config</a> for your trainer instance and it will use all your GPU resources during training or inference.

 ## Workflow

 Currently I'm using the simplest possible workflow based on the sFTP connection to my machine and <a target="_blank" rel="noopener" href="https://www.jetbrains.com/help/pycharm/deployment-in-PyCharm.html#automatic-upload">changes auto-uploading feature from PyCharm Professional</a>.

 In order to connect my deep learning workstation, I installed <a target="_blank" rel="noopener" href="https://www.cyberciti.biz/faq/how-to-install-ssh-on-ubuntu-linux-using-apt-get/">OpenSSH server</a> there.
-I like to disable password authentication in favor of SSH key usage.
+I like to disable the password authentication in favor of SSH key usage.
 Also, it's good idea to change the default 22 port to something else.

 Once SSH connection is ready, you can setup deployment host in your PyCharm instance and install your project on the ML workstation.
 This is needed for the first time and it's handy to do by running `git clone` plus `poetry install` commands. `Rsync` is quick way to upload datasets on your machine.

 Most changes you do in PyCharm will be automatically synced on the deep learning machine.
-When you are ready to test your changes, you can execute your project running a command via SSH on the ML workstation.
+When you are ready to test your changes, you can execute your project by running a command via SSH in the ML workstation.

-With this workflow, you can still work on your MacBook, while running the code on the GPU-accelerated workstation.
+With this workflow, you can still work from your MacBook, while running the code in the GPU-accelerated computer.

 ## Summary